plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 Click *Preview theme* to preview the theme in a new tab or window.
 Don't forget to save the ``rules.xml`` file if you have made changes.

+*Note*: In readonly mode, you can build rules and inspect the HTML mockup and theme, but not change the ``rules.xml`` file.
+In this case, the *Insert* button of the rule builder (see below) will not be available either.

-*Note:* The advanced editor with syntax highlighting and the ability to insert rules from the *Build rule* wizard are not available in Microsoft Internet Explorer.
+*Note:* The ability to insert rules from the *Build rule* wizard are not available in Microsoft Internet Explorer, although you will be given the option to copy the rule to the clipboard when using this browser.

 Advanced settings
 ~~~~~~~~~~~~~~~~~